Mostek 5065: Other details

-The main bus was multiplexed, with a total of 16 pins used for both addressing and data.
-The bus was split into "high" (H) and "low" (L) sides, both 8-bits.
-During a memory access, the 15-bit address would be placed on the high and low sides, and then the data at that location read or written using the L bus only.
-This meant that memory accesses required two cycles, making it slower than designs with separate (non-multiplexed) address and data busses.
+The main bus is multiplexed, with a total of 16 pins used for both addressing and data.
+The bus is split into "high" (H) and "low" (L) sides, both 8-bits.
+During a memory access, the 15-bit address is placed on the high and low sides, and then the data at that location read or written using the L bus only.
+This meant that memory accesses require two cycles, making it slower than designs with separate (non-multiplexed) address and data busses.

-Built on the PMOS process that was common in the early 1970s, the 5065 required three voltage supply levels, -12V (VGG), +5V(VSS), -5V (VDD) and ground.
-It was packaged in a 40-pin DIP, as was common for most processors of the era.
-The use of the multiplexed bus reduced pin use to the point that five pins were left unconnected.
-As was the case for most PMOS designs, an external clock chip was required, in this case the MK5009.
+Built on the PMOS process that was common in the early 1970s, the 5065 requires three voltage supply levels, -12V (VGG), +5V(VSS), -5V (VDD) and ground.
+It is packaged in a 40-pin DIP, as was common for most processors of the era.
+The use of the multiplexed bus reduces pin use to the point that five pins were left unconnected.
+As is the case for most PMOS designs, an external clock chip is required, in this case the MK5009.
 There were also plans to release a peripheral interface adaptor (PIA) in late 1975.

 The system was released with an evaluation system, the two-board GEMS-8, short for General Evaluation Microprocessor System.
 This included the clock driver, 512 bytes of ROM, 1 to 12 kB of RAM, and a UART for use with a computer terminal.
-The ROM contained the "Program Aid Routine", a small system development tool and debugger utility.
+The ROM contains the "Program Aid Routine", a small system development tool and debugger utility.
 The processor board and PAR ROM was $597, the 12k RAM card another $597, or both together were $995.
 A cross assembler was also available for an unspecified "16-bit minicomputer".

 Clock speeds for the 5065 do not appear in any surviving references.
 Instruction times are listed as 3 to 16 μsec.
 Although the instruction times are cited as 3 to 16 μsec, a 1 MHz clock can be used.